 With trekking the main drawcard we were continuing in the mode of flying by the seat of our pants and turning up with nothing booked.
 With the popular ‘W’ trek booked out months ago our approach was to hike as much of it we could while using our trusty La Bestia as our bed for each night.

-With three small, albeit windy, day hikes as a warm up we embarked on three sections of the ‘W’ trek.
+With three small, albeit windy, day hikes as a warm-up, we embarked on three sections of the ‘W’ trek.
 First up, Mirador Los Torres to view the iconic granite towers that grace the Patagonia clothing label.
 Then a full undulating day hike towards Los Quernos camp.
 Lastly, we took the catamaran to Paine Grande and hiked to the mouth of Glacier Grey where we were graced with some rare sunny skies.
-All in all covering 65km of the 75km ‘W’ trek avoiding the plush yet expensive fully catered lodges instead residing in our preferred home on wheels and mastering the art of free camping.
-The magical scenery didn’t appear any different!
+All in all, covering 65km of the 75km ‘W’ trek avoiding the plush yet expensive fully catered lodges instead residing in our preferred home on wheels and mastering the art of free camping.
+The magical scenery didn’t appear any different! – Read our Torres Del Paine DIY Guide

 Christmas Day was spent getting things organised for 4 days at sea.
 More precisely the NaviMag Ferry that cruises the Chilean Fjords running up from Puerto Natales to Puerto Montt.
 To avoid a long drive back north, this cargo come passenger ferry does a 4-day connection and will take the car also!

 With New Years approaching we were on our way back up north.
-A suitable spot for bringing in the New Year was found at Parque Nacional Radal Siete Tazas.
-The ‘7 cups’ as it is known in English comprise 7 consecutive waterfalls flowing through a canyon.
+A suitable spot for bringing in the New Year was found at Seven Cups Radal National Reserve.
+The ‘7 cups’ comprise 7 consecutive waterfalls flowing through a canyon.
 Being New Years many campsites were full of Chilean families so we found a secluded site in the woods to have a nice BBQ and a bottle of Malbec, OK make it two…

-Continuing the never ending journey north along the Ruta 5 we soon passed our starting point of Santiago and were in fresh unchartered territory.
+Continuing the never-ending journey north along the Ruta 5 we soon passed our starting point of Santiago and were in a new and unchartered territory.
 The scenery had changed dramatically and we were now presented with dry, arid and desolate wastelands.

 Our first stop north being the Elqui Valley, home to the heart of the pisco grape growing region that produces what Chile claim is uniquely and originally theirs.
 A small dispute with neighbouring Peru is still yet to be settled!
 We took a 3km walk to the Los Nichos Winery who still distil Pisco via traditional means followed by a visit to Cavas Del Valle winery who only sell their delightful wine from their cellar door.